 Reasons to 💖 this FODMAP guac

-- Vegan, gluten and lactose free.
+- Vegan, lactose, and gluten-free recipe.

 - AIP-friendly recipe.